Making a Padded Fabric Interior

-Step 15: Mark out a strip of foam for the walls.
+Step 15: Measure and mark a strip of foam for the walls.

-Make sure your foam sheet is adhesive-side up.
+Lay the foam sheet down, with the adhesive side facing up.
 Mark the width (the depth of the cavity minus 1/16 of an inch) at the edge, on both the top and bottom of the sheet.